EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part01.md

 ### 3a.
 Mesh separation

-Select your model via **LEFT CLICK**, it must have an orange outline after selection.
+Select your model with the **LEFT CLICK**, it must have an orange outline after selection.

 ![screenshot2](https://user-images.githubusercontent.com/52298587/172272029-8f7c990f-a51d-493f-82fe-265c97f1f717.png)